What is The Cost of Medicare Part D?

 Copayments and coinsurance

-Most plans will ask you to pay a fixed dollar amount for your prescriptions (a copay).
+A copayment, or copay, is a fixed dollar amount for your prescriptions.
 For example, you might have to pay $5 for a generic drug, $25 for a “preferred” brand name drug and $40 for a non-preferred brand name drug.

 You will generally only want to select a plan with low copays or coinsurance if it also has the lowest overall annual cost per year, including the costs for the drugs you take.